The Attorney - Cover

 With a somewhat wise tone to his voice, the representative said, “Good luck in doing that.”

 The morning of the trial Thad was in the courtroom with Harvey Turner.
 He had told Harvey about the offer as well as telling him what he thought of how the insurance company mishandled the claim and what he hoped he could prove.
-Harvey was no dummy and said he hadn’t had much out-of-pocket expense.
-His medical bills were paid for by his group insurance policy and the lost wages were covered under worker’s compensation.
-He told Thad to do what Thad thought was the right thing to do.
+Harvey was no dummy and since his medical bills were paid for by his insurance company and the lost wages were covered under workers’ compensation, he told Thad to do what he thought was best.

 Bernie Gunn was the defense attorney and he asked Thad if he really was going to try this case.
 Thad told him this was a classic case of bad faith on the part of the insurance company and he was on a crusade to make them pay for it.

-The cross-examination Bernie Gunn did of these people didn’t accomplish anything significant.
-He was attempting to show that while it was a serious injury, Harvey Turner had made was a good recovery.
+The cross-examination Bernie Gunn did of these people didn’t accomplish much as he was attempting to show that while it was a serious injury there was a good recovery from the injury.

 With the plaintiff resting his case, the defense’s only witness was Rex Firman.
-He was a sympathetic witness and gave the impression of being a regular guy.
-He admitted to doing the texting with his mother because he was worried because she said she wasn’t feeling well.
+He admitted to doing the texting with his mother because she said she wasn’t feeling well.
 He also said he was unfamiliar with the area and didn’t see the stop sign.
-On cross-examination, he did confirm that the photos Thad introduced of the damage done to both vehicles.
+He did confirm that the photos Thad introduced were of the damage to both vehicles.

 At the start of the third day, Thad was first to give his closing argument.
 He covered how the accident happened in the testimony given by the police officer and Rex Firman.
-Thad pointed out why there are laws against texting and driving no matter the reason because accidents like this can happen.
+Thad pointed out why there are laws against texting and driving because accidents like this can happen.

 “I want you to put yourself in Harvey Turner’s position.
 You are in your car minding your own business when you are suddenly struck on the side, go off the road with your car flipping onto its side, and seriously injuring you.
-A vertebra in your neck is cracked and I guess you can say you are lucky because you aren’t killed nor are you paralyzed because you could have been with that type of an injury.
-You undergo an operation where they take a drill and they drill into that vertebra in your neck and put in a screw to hold it together.
+A vertebra in your neck is cracked and I guess you can say you are lucky because you aren’t killed nor are you paralyzed because you could have been.
+You undergo an operation where they take a drill and drill into that vertebra in your neck and put in a screw to hold it together.
 Finally, after several days you are released from the hospital.
-You need to wear a neck brace for a long time both when you are awake and when you sleep till that cracked vertebra heals.
-Your medical bills and the time lost from work total close to one hundred thousand dollars.
-Tell me, what do you think would be fair compensation if it was you who was the injured person?
-When you decide what that amount should be, that is what I am asking you to award plus the medical bills and Havey Turner’s lost time from work in reaching your verdict.”
+You need to wear a brace for a long period of time both when you are awake and when you sleep till that vertebra heals.
+Your medical bills and the time lost from work are close to one hundred thousand dollars.
+Tell me, what do you think would be fair compensation for sustaining this injury?
+When you decide what that should be, that is what I am asking you to award plus the bills incurred in reaching your verdict.”

 The source of this story is Storiesonline